Semiparametric discrete data regression with Monte Carlo inference and prediction

-The sparse means model with prior \eqref{ssmod} offers certain computational simplifications, but also introduces new challenges.
+The sparse means model with prior \eqref{ssmod} offers certain computational simplifications.
 In particular, inference on the inclusion indicators $[\gamma \mid y]$ proceeds via Lemma~\ref{lem-mprob}.
 Since the marginal latent mean is zero and the latent covariance is diagonal, $\Sigma_z^{(\gamma)} = \sigma^2 \mbox{diag}\{1 + \psi \gamma_i\}_{i=1}^n$, the key term in \eqref{mprob-n} simplifies considerably:

 In place of an $n$-dimensional integral of a multivariate normal density, we obtain a product of $n$ univariate normal integrals, which is a massive advantage for computing with large $n$.